AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-05-0-sp1.md

 ## Translation

-- When applying a baseline to a map with many assets delays loading of the translation report for the selected language, sometimes leading to session timeouts before the report renders.
+- Applying a baseline to a map with many assets delays loading of the translation report for the selected language, sometimes leading to session timeouts before the report renders.
 (GUIDES-46543)